Collections

 Natural Mark Making

 This collection includes textiles and textile papers, naturally marked through botanical contact print and dye.
 These pieces are exhibited in galleries, either framed or suspended, allowing the viewer to determine the appropriate treatment.
-Some of these pieces are collaboration pieces with other fiber or paper artists.
+Some of these pieces are collaboration pieces with other fibre or paper artists.

 Passing me by